Whistleblowing

 We hope that you will feel able to tell your line manager or Training Programme Director in the first instance.

-If for whatever reason you are uneasy about this or your manager’s response doesn’t seem right, you should contact:
+If, for whatever reason, you are uneasy about this, or your manager's response doesn't seem right, please contact one of the Confidential Contacts:

 Alternatively, you can contact one of the Post Graduate Deans to discuss any concerns;